sjmyuan/sjmyuan.github.io/_posts/2021-10-27-nextcloud-solution.md

 1. Your network provider support IPv6
 2. Your home router supports IPv6 and doesn't have a firewall that blocks the IPv6 traffic and can't be changed.

-Personally, my network provider supported IPv6, but my home router is too old and doesn't support IPv6, then I have to buy a new one, TP-Link AX5400, the biggest investment for me.
+Personally, my network provider supports IPv6, but my home router is too old to support IPv6, then I have to buy a new one, TP-Link AX5400, the biggest investment for me.

 ### Docker

-To make Docker support IPv6, first, we need to add the following configuration to docker config `/etc/docker/daemon.json`
+To make Docker support IPv6, first, we need to add the following configuration to docker engine config `/etc/docker/daemon.json`

 ```json
 {